nicholaszk/Deep-Learning/README.md

 * dense crowd with no target (collected while patrolling).
 * target in a dense crowd at a distance (collected while patrolling).

-Here are a few images of my spawn and pathing plans:
+Below are a few images of my spawn and pathing plans:

 ![Alt text][image1]
 ![Alt text][image2]